Richard Caulfield: Death and memorials

 Caulfield died aged 64 on 3 February 1887 at his residence, the Royal Cork Institution, after a severe attack of bronchitis.
 He was respected across the sectarian divide.
 On 4 February, The Protestant Cork Constitution published a short unsigned appreciation which said of him that on more than one occasion he was chosen as arbiter in important historical and theological controversies.
-The funeral took place on 7 February when he was buried in St Luke's Cemetery, Douglas. beside the grave of his friend, antiquarian colleague and historian of Youghal, the Rev. Samuel Hayman.
+The funeral took place on 7 February 1887, when he was buried in the cemetery of St Luke's Church, Douglas.
+His grave is beside that of his friend, antiquarian colleague and historian of Youghal, the Rev. Samuel Hayman.
 The Catholic Cork Examiner reported that among those present were the Rev. J. D. Burke, Superior of the Congregation of Christian Brothers, Rev. S. O. Madden, Dean of Saint Finbarre's Cathedral, city dignitaries, and lecturers, students and professors from the Queen's College, including the President, William K. Sullivan.

 In Caulfield's memory, a bronze door was erected at Saint Finbarre's Cathedral.